 Day 1 – Exploring the city of Valencia

+Even if it´s not your first time in the city, spending one day in Valencia is always a great idea.
 New cafes, museums, and temporary expositions – things do change quickly in this Mediterranean capital.
 If it´s your first visit, you can follow my 1-day Itinerary for Valencia.
 If not – check the websites Visit Valencia and Agenda Cultural de Valencia (in Spanish) to learn more about trending events and workshops.

 Where to stay in Valencia: Hotel Malcom and Barret, Sercotel Valencia Alameda, Holiday Inn Express Ciudad de las Ciencias, or Melia Valencia.
 I have always enjoyed living anywhere close to the City of Arts and Sciences and not in Valencia’s old town.

-turia valencia spain
+valencia spain itinerary

 paella cooking experience valencia spain